Why Should I Hire a QDRO Expert to Prepare and Submit my QDRO if the model QDRO is Already Available?

 based on the plan's terms and 414(p) of the IRC. on marital property

 rights.
-Moreso, model QDRO's are designed in a manner to favor the
+Moreover, model QDRO's are designed in a manner to favor the

 plan participant and not to divide the benefits as equally as possible.

-Model QDROs can heavily facor the participant with regards to issues like
+Model QDROs can heavily favor the participant with regards to issues like

-investment earnings and losses, survicor benefits, and other things.
+investment earnings and losses, survivor benefits, and other things.

-where the divorce took plance, which can have a huge effect on the division
+where the divorce took place, which can have a huge effect on the division

 of benefits.
-Let's take an example - in New Jersey the equitable distribution
+Let's take an example - in New Jersey, the equitable

-interest stops accruing typically as of the date the complaint for divorce
+distribution interest stops accruing typically as of the date the complaint

-was filed.
-Concurrently, in California, the community property interst
+for divorce was filed.
+Concurrently, in California, the community property

-stops accruing on the parties' date of separation.
-Other states utilize
+interest stops accruing on the parties' date of separation.
+Other

-date of separation.
-Utilizing a model QDRO from another jurisdiction could
+after the parties' date of separation.
+Utilizing a model QDRO from

 DISCLAIMER: Any legal information on this blog has been prepared by Troyan from informational purposes only and should not be construed as legal advice.
 The material posted on this website is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 Note that sending an e-mail to Troyan does not create an attorney-client relationship, and none will be formed unless there is an agreement between the firm and the individual.